 Crème fraîche is better version of sour cream and since it won’t curdle as easily, it is a great option to thicken sauces (vegetable, poultry or seafood sauces), add atop soups (half the quantity of your regular cream will suffice).
 Sour cream is made using cream that has 20% fat and crème fraîche is made using cream that has between 30% and 45% fat.
 Also crème fraîche is less tangy.

-So, for those of you craving a spoonful of heaven, but do not live in the parts of Europe (where it is made from unpasteurized cream — it contains enough good bacteria) that serve them, here’s how to make crème fraîche at home.
+So, for those of you craving a spoonful of heaven, here’s how to make crème fraîche at home.

 - 1 cup (250 ml) heavy cream or whipping cream that has a fat content between 30% and 45% pasteurized, not ultra-pasteurized